The Grand Tour

 Out and About

-Brithdir is a small hamlet found just outside of Rhydlewis village in the rolling valleys of south Ceredigion,.
-This is fertile land, and home to the dairy herds that supply Caws Teifi and further to the south, Caws Cenarth, both renowned for their farmhouse style cheeses.
-The settlement is close to the route between the harbour at Cardigan and the university town of Aberystwyth.
+Brithdir is a small hamlet found just outside of Rhydlewis village, within the rolling valleys of south Ceredigion.
+The settlement is close to the coast and to the route between the harbour at Cardigan and the university town of Aberystwyth.

-Llangrannog, once known for shipbuilding and fishing, is a charming village steeped in history, under 15 minutes’ drive away.
+Llangrannog, once known for shipbuilding and fishing, is a charming village steeped in history and is under 15 minutes’ drive away.
 Today, it caters to a more leisurely crowd, with a range of options for beachgoers and walkers.
 The seashore is dotted with establishments such as the Pentre Arms, Y Caban café, and Tafell a Tân pizzeria, all excellent spots for eating and drinking.

-Inland, the expansive Cambrian Mountains lie to the east, Snowdonia to the north, and the intimate Preseli Hills and deep Gwaun Valley to the south.
-These areas are known for a slower pace of life, allowing visitors to immerse themselves in the tranquillity of nature.
+Inland, the expansive Cambrian Mountains lie to the east, Snowdonia to the north, and the Preseli Hills and deep Gwaun Valley to the south.
+All are known for their immersive, restorative natural landscapes.

-The Victorian university town of Aberystwyth can be reached within an hour’s drive, while the cities of Swansea and Cardiff are accessible within two hours.
-The closest train station is Carmarthen, with direct connections to London in approximately four hours.
-It also provides services north to Aberystwyth and Manchester, as well as southeast to Swansea, Cardiff, and Bristol.
+The Victorian university town of Aberystwyth can be reached within 45 minutes, while the cities of Swansea and Cardiff are accessible within two hours.
+The closest train station is Carmarthen, with direct connections to London in approximately three-and-a-half hours.
+It also provides services north to Aberystwyth and Manchester, as well as south-east to Swansea, Cardiff, and Bristol.

 Council Tax Band: E